 Present Days: Back to Hemp Origins

-Now, with the 2018 Farm Bill, it is legal to grow hemp in the United States.
+With the 2018 Farm Bill, it is legal to grow hemp in the United States.
 Thus, the potential of hemp farming is a glimmer of hope for many farmers.
-A 2019 survey found out that many farmers are considering adding hemp to their crop rotation.
+A 2019 survey found that many farmers are considering adding hemp to their crop rotation.
 They see it as an opportunity for sustainable revenue.
 Hemp is an uplifting trend to stimulate farmers who suffer from shrinking lands and decreasing prices.
 It is also a refreshing possibility for the economy and the environment.

 Popular Articles